Singletrack Sidewalks (STS)

 The golden bike park is not designed for beginner children.
 This is a myth, and has in fact caused a lot of damage to the pump track based upon the design of their bikes, and their inability to properly use the features.
 The pump track was completely redesigned after it was originally built to be a bit more accommodating for these younger riders, but that took a serious effort from those involved.
 I would not take my 3 year old on a strider down the "trails" at the golden bike park even though I will let her ride the pump track.

-JD over 5 years ago
+JD about 6 years ago

 In response to pmevans…have you taken your kids to the Golden Bike Park and Fairmount Trail in north Golden?
 This is about a 10 minute drive from this area.
 It was built to fill the need you described, a place for kids to practice biking.
 Golden Bike Park and Fairmount Trail suits kids on striders all the way up to bmx riders and full trail at North Table Mountain.
 Let’s say you wanted your kids to play baseball, would you ask the city to build a ball field right in your neighbors open space so that you wouldn’t have to drive the one of the existing ball fields?
 No, you and all the other kids who want to play would find a way to get to a local ball field, just like you can easily get to Golden Bike Park, Fairmount, Apex, North Table Mountain, Green Mountain or Matthews Winters to mountain bike.
 Sometimes you have to drive if the child doesn’t want to walk or bike that far, just like a baseball player might have to get a ride to Tony Grampsas or another field.
 If the full size ball field is too big for small kids, the parents and coaches shorten the field and they play in a smaller area, the city doesn’t build fields for little kids and other fields for big kids.
 You can also shorten the mountain bike trail and ride sections that are appropriate for the child’s ability.
 Also, mountain biking at Golden High School has become popular in spite of the fact that the GHS team kids didn’t grow up with STS trails, they all rode the actual trails.
 Finally this proposal keeps getting shut down because people don’t want it, they compromised and built the Golden Bike Park instead.

-teev over 5 years ago
+teev about 6 years ago

 I have read many of the comments made since the Shelton meeting.
 I find it disheartening that so many who support STS have stated that opponents are scroogelike, nimby, not forward thinking and not community minded.
 This is divisive language and will deepen the divide between the two groups.